 Distracting Your German Shepherd

 There’s not much you can do about your German Shepherd’s excitement when he sees another dog he wants to play with.
-But there are ways that you can distract your German Shepherd and cause him to lose focus on the dog he’s barking at.
+But there are ways to distract him and cause him to lose focus on the dog he’s barking at.

 Here’s how you can work on distracting your German Shepherd when he’s barking at other dogs.